Wallpapering Cost

 Table of Contents

-How Much Does It Cost to Wallpaper a Room?
+How Much to Wallpaper a Room?

 Wallpaper cost is around £350 for a large bedroom, though wallpapering costs vary depending on where you are in the country and who you hire.
 You may also need to factor in wallpaper removal costs if stripping existing paper is required.
 Your choice of wallpaper affects the price, too.
 Decorators usually charge £100-£150 per day.